 While hamsters are often relatively healthy, they can develop a condition called wet tail disease.
 Wet tail is a bacterial infection that can be fatal to hamsters if left untreated.
 If you know how to recognize the symptoms of wet tail, you can act quickly to get your sick hamster the right care.

-Lawsonia intracellularis, the bacteria that cause hamster wet tail, thrives on feces.
+Lawsonia intracellularis, the bacteria that causes hamster wet tail, thrives on feces.
 When a hamster ingests food or water that has been contaminated with the bacteria through fecal droppings, he can contract the disease.

-Wet tail is most notable by excessive diarrhea.
+Wet tail is most notable by excessive watery diarrhea.
 The soft feces often collects on a hamster's stubby tail, explaining the disease's namesake.
 As the illness is characterized by GI upset, a hamster would also show physical signs of abdominal discomfort, such as hunching.

 Wet tail can be treated with a dose of antibiotics if caught and addressed in a timely manner.
 Medications to help with intestinal discomfort might also be prescribed.

-In addition to maintaining a calm and comfortable environment for your hamster, a clean cage is vital to preventing this disease.
+In addition to maintaining a calm and comfortable living environment for your hamster, a clean cage is vital to preventing this disease.
 Wet tail is easily transmitted between hamsters, so it is wise to look into the pet store conditions before adopting one.
 Additionally, if you have two of the rodents in the same habitat, separate them at the first sign of possible symptoms, whether behaviorally or physically.

 Some breeds are more susceptible than others.
-Dwarf hamsters do not get wet tail while teddy hamsters, known for their tail nubs, are the most commonly afflicted.
+Dwarf hamsters do not get wet tail while teddy bear hamsters, known for their tail nubs, are the most commonly afflicted.